Sri-Kailash-V/Mini-Snake-and-Ladder/README.md

 Mini Snake and ladder is one of the most used game.
 The game is been implemented in Java programming language and it is Non GUI Based Game

-The Game provides the information
+The Game provides the information before starting,
-Please read information about the game before starting
     ladder to climbs
         4 to 14
         9 to 31